fltk/fltk/README.txt

-    If you've just checked out a fresh copy of FLTK from GIT, you'll need to generate an initial version of 'configure' by running 'make makeinclude' (we don't include a copy of configure in git).
+    If you've just checked out a fresh copy of FLTK from GIT, you'll need to generate an initial version of 'configure' by running 'make makeinclude' or 'make clean' (we don't include a copy of configure in git).

 MAKE TARGETS